kal-kyokya/kal-kyokya/weeklyWorkLog/README.md

 	<b>Lesson:</b> I need to be aware of the the fact that I subconsciously tell myself that Futtech partly is an employment for which I get the money that pays rent and puts food on the table.
 I'm thinking that ```Futtech```, ```ALX``` and ```Training sessions``` are what I am committed to daily and am reluctant to adding a job demanding say 4-5 hours to the mix.
 Maybe after ALX ProDev has freed up space I will for sure want and need something to occupy that space in my schedule.

 ### 🌟 <b>Highlights of the Week</b>
 - <b>Memorable moment / breakthrough / proud event</b>: The wedding I attended on Saturday, 28th June 2025.
-The sequence of synchronicities as events or moments that I observed and the skillful manner with which I handled my existence, then and there.
+The sequence of synchronicities — moments and their constituting events — that I observed and the skillful manner with which I handled my existence, then and there.
 I had something of a serendipituous encounter with the camera crew and, after having mentioned my desire to build a drone from scratch, had a lengthy discussion and drone flight demonstration from them with their DJI mini 2.
 - <b>Quote, inspiration, or personal reflection</b>: _"Learn ten things from one tip."_ - Maomao, The Apothecary Diaries, S2E40.

 ---